szstonelee/redisoo/README.md

 The applications only see Redis and only interact with Redis.

-Redisoo deals with database for applications.
+Redisoo deals with database directly for applications, or through gRPC to deal with the backend database.

 # How build and how use